 To help your dog get the best grooming session, make sure that when you are brushing your dog’s hair at home, you do that by the length of their hair.

-Remember not to brush your dog now and then (such behavior might become a cause of irritation on his skin) and this is because you might be brushing them too hard or too roughly and for a long time.
+Remember not to brush your dog now and then (such behavior might become a cause of irritation on his skin) and this is because you might be cleaning them too hard or too roughly and for a long time.

 Also, make sure that you trim their nails as well, and this is something vital when you are going for professional help for your dog’s grooming.